GCSE Chemistry Electrolysis Revision Notes

 Exam Questions

-Describe and explain the process of electrolysis using water as an example.
+Describe and explain the process of electrolysis using an example.
 [6 marks]

 6 marksView mark scheme hint▾